ersanchez/instructional-design/licensing/outline.md

 * **Copyright** - rights held by the author/creator of an original work
 * **License** - rights and privileges that a copyright holder grants to an end user

+Using copyrighted material without a license could result in a lawsuit which could cost your organization a lot of money.

+Make sure all multimedia you use in your materials have a permissive license or make sure you have purchased a license to the works.

+## Copyright and Creation

+Works are automatically protected by copyright when they are created.

 ## Licence Types for Multimedia

 * Public domain